Thinking and memory changes

 Galantamine (also called Reminyl and Razadyne)

 Galantamine also acts by increasing the amount of acetylcholine in the brain.
-It is taken as a capsule and causes similar side effects to Rivastigmine and Donepezil.
+It’s taken as a capsule and causes similar side effects to rivastigmine and donepezil.

 Memantine (also called Evixa, Nemdatine and Valios)